vippsas/vipps-partner-api/vipps-partner-api.md

 [`GET:/saleunits/{msn}`](https://vippsas.github.io/vipps-partner-api/#/Salesunits/getMSN)

-This endpoint is for retrieving details about one sale unit.
+This endpoint is for retrieving details about one sale unit (MSN).

 In the current version of the API only returns basic information: